 And what's at stake?

 I'm greatly concerned with a toxic combination of inevitable rationing and what's being termed end-of-life counseling, which some fear may be mandatory .
 As someone who has been in the pro-life movement for years, plus studied history, politics, and, before that, worked full-time in healthcare-both as a hospital employee and reporter for healthcare publications-I've closely observed the long march by liberal "progressives" from the eugenics of Planned Parenthood founder Margaret Sanger to euthanasia.
-They got their way on abortion-which,
+They got their way on abortion-which, according to the AP, is covered in the current government "healthcare" plan -and God help us if the door to euthanasia is cracked.

 None of this is good.
 And these forces are coming together at a time, a perfect storm, when the left has finally achieved the political power it has craved.
 This is the "crisis" it needs, to borrow from Obama's chief of staff.